 Travelers love reading reviews – most people do it before purchasing anything online – so vacation rentals are no different.
 Making a great impression as a host is vital to succeeding in the industry, so showing off these good reviews when they roll in will also encourage others to book their stay.

-Another way to boost vacation rental business credibility is by displaying external ratings in the form of digital badges – think TripAdvisor excellence certificates, local tourism board seals of approval or even the Airbnb Superhost badge.
-These help confirm the reputation of a vacation rental business by demonstrating its validity.
+Another way to boost vacation rental business credibility is by displaying external ratings in the form of digital badges – think TripAdvisor excellence certificates or even the Airbnb Superhost badge.
+This helps to confirm the reputation of a vacation rental business by demonstrating its validity.

 Press and partner logos